National Water Reform 2020

 Final report to Government and release

-The final inquiry report was handed to the Australian Government on 28 May 2021.
+The final inquiry report was handed to the Australian Government on 28 May 2021 and publicly released on 2 September 2021.